fluent/fluent-plugin-webhdfs/README.md

 With default configuration, fluent-plugin-webhdfs checks HDFS filesystem status and raise error for inacive NameNodes.

-If you were usging unstable NameNodes and have wanted to ignore NameNode errors on startup of fluentd, enable `ignore_start_check_error` option like below:
+If you were using unstable NameNodes and have wanted to ignore NameNode errors on startup of fluentd, enable `ignore_start_check_error` option like below:

     <match access.**>
       @type webhdfs